NicolasBiondini/POAP-Project/README.md

 **Introducing POAP Scan:** Explore your unique POAP token collection effortlessly with our Next.js-powered platform.
 Whether you enter your ENS, ETH Address, or email, our user-friendly tool provides a visually appealing showcase of your event mementos, securely stored on the blockchain for authenticity assurance.
 Unlock the memories of your attended events today!

+## Try the app

+You can check the APP following [this link](https://main--helpful-bienenstitch-10f321.netlify.app/)!

+or

 Clone the project

     git clone git@github.com:NicolasBiondini/POAP-Project.git

+    cd POAP-Project

 Install dependencies